stephenhky/MoguTDA/README.md

 ### R
 * [TDA](https://cran.r-project.org/web/packages/TDA/index.html) (article: [\[arXiv\]](http://arxiv.org/abs/1411.1830))

+## Contributions

+If you want to contribute, feel free to fork the repository, and submit a pull request whenever you are ready.

+If you spot any bugs or issues, go to the [Issue](https://github.com/stephenhky/MoguTDA) page.

+I may not approve pull request immediately if your suggested change is big.
+If you want to incorporate something big, please discuss with me first.

 ## References
 * Afra J. Zomorodian. *Topology for Computing* (New York, NY: Cambridge University Press, 2009). [\[Amazon\]](https://www.amazon.com/Computing-Cambridge-Monographs-Computational-Mathematics/dp/0521136091)
 * Afra J. Zomorodian.
 "Topological Data Analysis," *Proceedings of Symposia in Applied Mathematics* (2011). [\[link\]](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.261.1298)